Saposcat/ai-case-study/README.md

 * What have been the major trends and innovations of this field over the last 5 to10 years?
   * Since BERT came out in 2018, NLP really has been the trend at hospital AI projects and a lot of research has gone into it in hospitals in general.
 Another trend is the rise of cloud computing as a result of all the machine learning and AI technology which is being fielded in this space as most hospitals do not have the resources to have their own array of high performance compute servers running locally.
-(Sirrani, J.)
+(Sirrianni, J.)

 * What are the other major companies in this field?
   * If we see the competitors as being other children's Hospitals which are regionally close enough to be considered valid competitors, the biggest competitors would be Cincinnati Childrens, the Mayo Clinic (which has a collaboration with google for AI and machine learning stuff), and Boston Childrens.
 But they are not merely competitors, but also collaborators on a lot of AI projects.
-(Sirrani, J.)
+(Sirrianni, J.)

 ## Results <a name="results"></a>